Recent Comments

 All of this research is only possible because God give man the knowledge to come up with it, So, why not place God’s gifts to use?!

-i would because a human life has been scientifically proven not to start at conception, and i wouldnt want to live with those conditions. and im not religious, it shouldnt need religious justification
+i would because a human life has been scientifically proven not to start at conception, and i wouldnt want to live with those conditions. and im not devout, it shouldnt need devout justification

 There are options to embryonic stem cells that are just as excellent and not immoral.
-Building the Church out to be anti-science is just propaganda.
+Making the Church out to be anti-science is just propaganda.

 OBAMA’S SCIENTIFIC INTEGRITY MEMO